sjbutler/jim-core/README.md

 The jim-core library requires Java 8 to run.
 It has not been tested with Java 9 (yet).

 jim-core uses ANTLR4 to parse Java and the Apache Commons Collections v4.
 Identifier name processing relies on intt and idtk-j.
-Logging relies on SLF4J.
 JUnit 4 and Hamcrest 1.3 are used for unit testing.
 The following illustrates the dependencies for Gradle.

 ```
-    api 'org.slf4j:slf4j-api:1.7.25'
-    api 'org.slf4j:slf4j-jdk14:1.7.25'
     compile 'org.antlr:antlr4-runtime:4.7.1'
     compile 'uk.org.facetus:idtk-j:0.5.2'
     compile 'uk.org.facetus:intt:0.8.1'